The Benefits of Natural Desiccated Thyroid: 3 Patient StoriesOctober 15, 2018

 The number one thing that we want to do here is to ensure that we are not dealing with Addison’s disease.
 Ideally, your doctor would take the time and take a look for that – ruling it out once you gain the full picture.

 Key Insight: Whether it is a blood test or a salivary test, a doctor should see if your pituitary gland is “speaking properly” to your adrenals.
-This is just like the TSH to your thyroid (3).
+This is just like the TSH to your thyroid (Read: Should you ignore your TSH).

 In almost all cases of this, it comes down more to your CAR pattern.
-In those cases, and upon testing, a doctor would see:
+In those cases, and upon testing, a doctor would see a:

-- A low ACTH (because your body does not want more cortisol)
+- Low ACTH (because your body does not want more cortisol)

 Bottom Line: Ensure that your diagnosis is determined before you start to treat what could be very different problems.
 If you know for sure that you do not have Addison’s disease, what I am now going to tell you is what you can do to feel better – and less fatigued!